oxford-pharmacoepi/MR_Sclerostin/README.md

     -> tok <- "...": The token for the LDmatrix.
 Can be created here: https://analysistools.cancer.gov/LDlink/?tab=apiaccess -> outputFolder <- "...": The path to the folder where the results from this analysis will be saved.

-After running, you should have a zip folder with results in your output folder.
+After running, you should have a folder named "Results" with results in your output folder.